-Veterinarians must have a Doctor of Veterinary Medicine degree from an accredited veterinary college and a state license.
+Veterinarians must have a Doctor of Veterinary Medicine degree from an accredited veterinary college, as well as a state license.

-Veterinarians must complete a Doctor of Veterinary Medicine (D.V.M. or V.M.D.) degree at an accredited college of veterinary medicine.
-There are currently 29 colleges with accredited programs in the United States.
+Veterinarians must complete a Doctor of Veterinary Medicine (DVM or VMD) degree at an accredited college of veterinary medicine.
+There are currently 30 colleges with accredited programs in the United States.
 A veterinary medicine program generally takes 4 years to complete and includes classroom, laboratory, and clinical components.

-Although not required, most applicants to veterinary school have a bachelor’s degree.
+Most applicants to veterinary school have a bachelor’s degree.
 Veterinary medical colleges typically require applicants to have taken many science classes, including biology, chemistry, anatomy, physiology, zoology, microbiology, and animal science.
-Most programs also require math and humanities and social science courses.
+Most programs also require math, humanities, and social science courses.

-In veterinary medicine programs, students take courses on normal animal anatomy and physiology, as well as disease prevention, diagnosis, and treatment.
+In veterinary medicine programs, students take courses on animal anatomy and physiology, as well as disease prevention, diagnosis, and treatment.
 Most programs include 3 years of classroom, laboratory, and clinical work.
 Students typically spend the final year of the 4-year program doing clinical rotations in a veterinary medical center or hospital.
-In veterinary schools today, increasingly, courses include general business management and career development classes, to help new veterinarians learn how to effectively run a practice.

 Licenses, Certifications, and Registrations

-All states and the District of Columbia require veterinarians to have a license.
+Veterinarians must be licensed in order to practice in the United States.
 Licensing requirements vary by state, but all states require prospective veterinarians to complete an accredited veterinary program and to pass the North American Veterinary Licensing Examination.
 Veterinarians working for the state or federal government may not be required to have a state license, because each agency has different requirements.

-Most states require not only the national exam but also have a state exam that covers state laws and regulations.
+Most states not only require the national exam but also a state exam that covers state laws and regulations.
 Few states accept licenses from other states, so veterinarians who want to be licensed in another state usually must take that state’s exam.

-The American Veterinary Medical Association offers certification in 40 specialties, such as surgery, microbiology, and internal medicine.
+The American Veterinary Medical Association recognizes certification in 41 specialties, such as surgery, microbiology, and internal medicine.
 Although certification is not required for veterinarians, it can show exceptional skill and expertise in a particular field.
-To sit for the certification exam, veterinarians must have a certain number of years of experience in the field, complete additional education, and complete a residency program, typically lasting 3 to 4 years.
-Requirements vary by specialty.

 Compassion.
 Veterinarians must be compassionate when working with animals and their owners.
-They must treat animals with kindness and respect, and must be sensitive when dealing with the owners of sick pets.
+They must treat animals with kindness and respect, and must be sensitive when dealing with the animal owners.